Raw materials make up a crucial part of the supply chain for organizations across all sectors of the global economy.

 Horizons HZU was established on June 29, 2009, and it seeks daily investment results, before fees, expenses, distributions, brokerage commissions, and other transaction expenses, to correspond to twice the daily performance of silver futures contracts issued by Canadian financial institutions.

 Since the ETF uses leverage, it is a far riskier asset than most other funds.
 The fund seeks a return for twice the returns of the referenced index for a single day, making any volatility in the underlying index more pronounced.
+It is quite an expensive ETF to own with a very high MER.

 BMO S&P/TSX Equal Weight Oil & Gas ETF (ZEO) is a fund issued by BMO Global Asset Management.

-BMO ZEO ETF was established on October 20, 2009, and it seeks to provide you with exposure to Canadian energy industry companies by emulating the performance of the Solactive Equal Weight Canada Oil & Gas Index, to the extent possible and net of expenses.
+BMO ZEO ETF was established on October 20, 2009, and it seeks to provide you with exposure to Canadian energy industry companies by emulating the performance of the Solactive Equal Weight Canada Oil & Gas Index to the extent possible and net of expenses.

 BMO ZEO ETF allocates 100% of its funds to Canadian energy companies, but it diversifies its asset allocation to several segments of the oil and gas sector in Canada.
 The fund could be an ideal way to get diversified exposure to the Canadian energy industry.